The museum is open year round from 10am to 5pm (last entry 4.30 pm) and tours run daily except for a period around The Championships. Tour times vary.

 Group bookings accepted

 Wimbledon Lawn Tennis Museum & Tour Location Map

 Directions to Wimbledon Lawn Tennis Museum & Tour

-Southfields on the District Line or Wimbledon Mainline station then the 493 bus which stops outside of the Museum in both directions.
+Southfields on the District line or Wimbledon Mainline station then the 493 bus (towards Tooting from Southfields, and Richmond from Wimbledon) which stops outside the museum in both directions.